Margin in Abstract Spaces: Background Problem Setup

+A few comments regarding the conditions in Proposition \ref{Prop:Conv-Shatt} are in order.
+Condition~$(3)$ is a natural geometric property that connects the learnability of margin spaces to interpolation problems.
+It also closely relates to the $\gamma$-Natarajan dimension and $\gamma$-Graph dimension studied by \cite{attias2023optimal}, demonstrating that for the classes under discussion, both are equivalent to the fat-shattering dimension.
+Condition~$(4)$, while less intuitive in an abstract metric setting, turns out to be a useful tool whose geometric meaning becomes more transparent in linear structures.
+We defer a detailed discussion of this connection to~\ref{par:banach}, following our Banach space preliminaries.

-\paragraph{Metric Spaces.} Recall that a domain $\X$, together with a function $d:\X^2 \to \mathbb{R}$ is a metric space if $d$ is symmetric, positive, and $d(x,y)=0$ if and only if $x=y$ and satisfies the traingular inequality, i.e., \( d(x,y) \le d(x,z)+d(z,y).\) For a metric space $\X$, let $\Lip_{\X}$ (or simply $\Lip$) denote the class of all $1$-Lipschitz functions over the metric space.
-Namely, the set of all functions $f:\X\to \R$ satisfying Within this class we consider a subclass of point-distance functions that can be considered as a generalization of half spaces.
-Consider the following class of bounded linear combinations of point-distance functions:
+\paragraph{Metric Spaces.} Recall that a domain $\X$, together with a function $d:\X^2 \to \mathbb{R}$ is a metric space if~$d$ is symmetric, nonnegative with $d(x,y)=0$ if and only if $x=y$, and satisfies the traingular inequality, i.e., \( d(x,y) \le d(x,z)+d(z,y).\) For a metric space $\X$, let $\Lip_{\X}$ (or simply $\Lip$) denote the class of all $1$-Lipschitz functions over the metric space.
+Namely, the set of all functions $f:\X\to \R$ satisfying Within this class we consider the following class of bounded linear combinations of point-distance functions:

 where each $d_{x_i}$ is defined by $d_{x_i}(x) := d(x_i,x)$.
 These bounded combinations of distance functions generalize the notion of hyperplanes beyond the unit sphere.
 For example, consider a subset of $\Dx$ of functions which are differences over $n=2$ distance functions, i.e. $f(x) = \frac{1}{2}\|x-x_1\| - \frac{1}{2}\|x-x_2\|$ for $x_1, x_2 \in \X$.
 Each such function encodes a half-space over the space $\X = \mathbb{R}^d$ while its 0-level set corresponds to a hyperplane in $\mathbb{R}^d$.